 4 or 4.5.
 A full course load at Brandeis is 16 credits, or 4 courses.
 Most courses at Brandeis are 4-credit courses, with some courses carrying 2 credits.
-Examples of 2-credit courses include some science labs, music ensembles, experiential learning classes, etc. For example, if you are enrolled in four 4-credit courses plus a lab, you would be taking 4.5 classes (18 credits).
+Examples of 2-credit courses include some science labs, music ensembles or experiential learning classes, etc. For example, if you are enrolled in four 4-credit courses plus a lab, you would be taking 4.5 classes (18 credits).
 While it is possible to take anywhere from 3 to 5.5 classes (12-22 credits) per semester at Brandeis, the curriculum is designed so that students taking 4 classes per semester can graduate in 8 college semesters.
 When do I declare a major?

-Students need to declare a major by the start of their fourth collegiate semester.
+Students need to declare a major by the end of their fourth collegiate semester.
 Keep in mind that you are entering Brandeis as an undeclared student, even if you had declared a major at your previous institution.
 When you are ready to declare a major, you will want to connect with that department/program's Undergraduate Advising Head (UAH).
 If you have taken courses at your previous institution that you would like to count towards a major or minor, you will be encouraged to share course syllabi with your UAH.
 To read more about a particular major's requirements, consult the University Bulletin and/or a department's website.
 What do I do if the classes I want are full?
 Every student will not get every class that they want to register for on the first try and/or in their first semester.
 There are, however, plenty of courses offered for every student to have enough credits for the semester.
 Be flexible: Have a few backup courses saved in Workday.
 Be patient: Add yourself to course waitlists.
 Explore: Be open to discovering new areas of interest.
-Registering for Courses in Workday Watch and listen to the "Preparing for Registration in Workday" Video.
+Using Workday to Plan and Register for Classes Watch and listen to the "Using Workday to Plan and Register for Classes" video.
 Course registration takes place in Workday, Brandeis' student information system.
-Click the "W" button below to access Workday with your Brandeis credentials and to access registration resources, frequently asked questions, videos, and job aids.
-The Workday team will be available for technical support on July 9 and July 10 during course registration.
-Workday Terms Onboarding A series of tasks that you must complete BEFORE you can proceed to registration.
+In this video you will learn how to: Log in to Workday Clear your holds and complete registration requirements View your external credits Search for classes and create a saved schedule Add yourself to waitlists and request prerequisite overrides Find module courses Workday Terms Onboarding A series of tasks that you must complete BEFORE you can proceed to registration.
 Registration Holds Registration holds on your record will prevent you from being able to register.
 You can view and resolve holds through the Academics worklet or your student profile in Workday.
-Job Aids Job aids are how-to guides with screenshots and instructional videos.
+8 Job Aids Job aids are how-to guides with screenshots and instructional videos.
 If you are stuck on how to complete a task in Workday, use a job aid to help you through.
-Course Tags A tag or label on a course that indicates what Brandeis requirement that course fulfills.
 Units The Workday term for credits.